-Lactose intolerance is a physiological response to undigested lactose in the large intestine, resulting from lactase enzyme inactivity or deficiency in the small intestine.
-Lactose itself is a disaccharide sugar, composed of two units: glucose and galactose, which, when digested normally by lactase, then enters the blood stream via tiny blood vessels.
-Predominantly found in mammalian milks – human, cow, goat, sheep and products like yoghurt.
+Lactose intolerance is a physical response to undigested lactose in the large intestine, resulting from lactase enzyme inactivity or deficiency in the small intestine.
+The most obvious symptoms are diarrhoea and loose stools, abdominal pain and bloating and flatulence and wind.
+Lactose itself is a sugar, composed of two units: glucose and galactose, which, when digested normally by lactase, enters the blood stream via tiny blood vessels.
+Found in mammalian milks – human, cow, goat, sheep and products like yoghurt.
 Cheese, butter and double cream contain very low levels of lactose and are often tolerated by adults and older children with established lactose intolerance.
 It’s worth noting the different types of lactose intolerance.

 What about cows milk allergy?

 Cows Milk Allergy (CMA) is an immune response to the proteins found in cow’s milk giving rise to symptoms which can affect the skin, gastrointestinal tract or respiratory system.
 It is more common in families with atopic conditions such as asthma, eczema or hayfever and is often confused with lactose intolerance, due to similar symptoms.
 Secondary lactose intolerance often co-exists with CMA, particular when there is severe and persistent diarrhoea and gut inflammation.